 Tier 2: Consultation

-- Are early years pupils with identified SCI needs (these pupils must have a completed Needs Analysis)
+• Are early years pupils with identified SCI needs (these pupils must have at least 1 reviewed cycle of APDR from your setting)

-All work within tier two must be agreed through a termly planning meeting.
+All work within tier two must be agreed through a planning meeting or be part of our transition support offer.

 Tier 3: Individual work and modelling

-All work within tier three must be agreed through a termly planning meeting.
+All work within tier three must be agreed through a planning meeting or be part of our transition support offer.

 How to get in touch